ONLY ON NEWS 3: Lawsuit claims video proves City of Savannah negligent in child’s drowning

-A Savannah mother sends her 9 year old boy to summer camp only to have to bury him days later.
+SAVANNAH, Ga.
+(WSAV) – It’s been two years since a Savannah mother sent her 9-year-old boy to summer camp, only to have to bury him days later.

-Now that mother is suing the city of Savannah and the staff she says are responsible for a tragedy that didn’t have to happen.
+Now, that mother is suing the City of Savannah and the staff members she says are responsible for a tragedy that didn’t have to happen.

 The video shows Titus go underwater, but more than a minute later he was not moving.

-As Titus floated in the pool, seemingly no one noticed for minutes.
-Even though as the video shows, the person supposed to be responsible for the pool walked by.
+Seemingly no one noticed Titus floating for minutes, even though as the video shows, the person supposed to be responsible for the pool walked by.

-“That means 20 seconds a supervisor walked by the pool and he doesnt even turn his head and look at the pool,’ explains Spiva while watching the surveillance video.
-“He walked right by the little boy floating.”
+“That means 20 seconds, a supervisor walked by the pool and he doesn’t even turn his head and look at the pool,” explained Spiva while watching the surveillance video.
+“He walked right by the little boy floating.

 “The supervisor walked by the children noticed it, the children pointed it out.
 There were lifeguards there.
 Lifeguards in elevated seats so they could see the whole pool.”

-After more time goes by, kids in the pool look at the drowning boy, even going so far as to pick his head out of the water.
+After more time went by, kids in the pool looked at the drowning boy, even going so far as to pick his head out of the water.

 The video appears to show one child even go up the closest lifeguard and point at Titus’ body.
-The lifeguard still doesn’t move until the kids take matters into their own hands.
+The lifeguard still didn’t move until the kids took matters into their own hands.

-“4 minutes and 19 seconds nothing has happened and this little girl takes him by the arm across the pool and to the lifeguard,” said Spiva.
+“Four minutes and 19 seconds, nothing has happened, and this little girl takes him by the arm across the pool and to the lifeguard,” said Spiva.

-Then the lifeguards move quickly in action.
-One jumps in the water, others move to the side of the pool.
+Then, the lifeguards moved quickly in action.
+One jumped in the water, others moved to the side of the pool.
 But Titus still remained in the water longer.

 The video shows the lifeguards getting a backboard and finally pulling Titus from the water.
 Then you see people walking, talking, and putting on gloves before finally performing CPR on Titus.

-“4 minutes have passed.
-9 minutes since he went underwater they start CPR,” said Spiva.
+“Four minutes have passed.
+Nine minutes since he went underwater they start CPR,” said Spiva.

 “Why?
 I don’t understand why from the people that were there to the people that were supposed to be certified to be there,” said Mitchell.
 “I just want to know why.”